 Treatment for Bleeding Gums

-If you notice that your gums bleed when you brush or floss your teeth, discuss this with Dr. John or Dr. Jeremi at your next visit to the Arroyo Center for Aesthetic Dentistry in Washington, DC.
+If you notice that your gums bleed when you brush or floss your teeth, discuss this with Dr. John or Dr. Jeremi at your next visit to the District Dental Solutions for Aesthetic Dentistry in Washington, DC.
 There are a number of treatment options for bleeding gums depending on your condition:

 - Routine Dental Cleaning: The best way for you to prevent gum disease and bleeding gums is routine dental care.
 Our dental cleanings are performed by a registered dental hygienist who will gently remove plaque and tartar from around the teeth and gums.